The Stretch of River Holding Spain’s Pumped Hydro Future

 This month, for example, the Hawaiian island of Kauai unveiled plans for a solar-charged pumped hydro plant that could help achieve an 80 percent clean energy electricity mix by the mid-2020s.

-To reach Europe's ambitious carbon reduction goals, “we will need greater investment in hydropower projects in Spain and all across the continent,” said Will Henley, head of communications at the International Hydropower Association, in an email.
+Europe's ambitious carbon-reduction goals will require "greater investment in hydropower projects in Spain and all across the continent,” said Will Henley, head of communications at the International Hydropower Association, in an email.

 “As a clean-water battery, pumped storage hydropower in particular provides multiple benefits through its flexibility and storage, complementing and supercharging variable solar and wind power.”